Jiang Yi-huah: Premiership

-2013 Korean crisis

-Amid the rising tension in the Korean Peninsula in April 2013, Jiang said that the government has been paying a very close attention to any latest development in the situation.
-The Ministry of Foreign Affairs has also been in close communication with the Taipei Mission in Korea in Seoul and its Busan branch in South Korea, he added.

-Jiang further explained that the government has prepared contingency plans responding to the current situation.
-Ministry of Economic Affairs will provide the information about economic situation in South Korea to the Taiwanese business people and general assistance.
-The Financial Supervisory Commission will carry out measures to maintain the stability of Taiwan's capital market.
-The Ministry of National Defense will also be standby to provide any assistance.

-2013 H7N9 flu virus outbreak

-After Taiwan's first confirmed H7N9 flu case on 24 April, the first outside Mainland China, Jiang gathered officials from Department of Health, Ministry of Transportation and Communications and Council of Agriculture to discuss responsive measures to this outbreak.
-He said that the government would bring forward the ban on slaughtering fowls in traditional markets to mid of June by asking the Council of Agriculture to communicate with the slaughterhouses around Taiwan.

-Taiwanese fisherman shooting incident

-After the shooting incident of Taiwanese fisherman by Philippine government vessel on 9 May 2013 at the disputed water in South China Sea, Jiang asked the Executive Yuan to hold a meeting in which he then instructed the cabinet members to negotiate with the government of Philippines.
+He was succeeded as premier by Mao Chi-kuo on 8 December 2014.

 Politics

 Detention of Chen Shui-bian

 In April 2013, responding to the remark from the DPP legislator, Jiang reaffirmed that the detention of former President Chen Shui-bian in Taipei Prison is not politically motivated, but purely because of his corruption crime.

 Corruption fight

-In early May 2013, Jiang said that he hates corruption and wish to have all of his Executive Yuan officials free from such involvement.
-He requested Justice Minister Tseng Yung-fu to look into any unsuitable officials for their position.
-He requested not only the heads of government to maintain their integrity, but also all of the other officials working under them.
+In early May 2013, Jiang said that he hates corruption and wishes to have all of his Executive Yuan officials free from such involvement.
+He asked Justice Minister Tseng Yung-fu to look into any unsuitable officials for their position.
+He requested not only the heads of government to maintain their own integrity, but also all of the other officials working under them.
 The move came after several corruption cases involving Cabinet Secretary-General Lin Yi-shih and Kuomintang Taipei City Councilor Lai Su-ju.